 - A Parking Reservation (Parking Reservations grant Park Entry for driver and passengers)

 - A valid Camping Permit for Nāpali Coast State Wilderness Park.
+NOTE: Miloliʻi camping permits are not accepted as Haʻena Park Entry Reservations, as this section is only accessible via watercraft.

 - Hāʻena State Park reservations are available for purchase up to 30-days in advance.

-- Reservations are available from:
+- Day-use Entry Reservations are available from:

 Hanakāpīʻai Beach & Waterfalls: In order to hike to Hanakāpīʻai beach & Hanakāpīʻai falls visitors need to purchase a Park Entry Reservation or Day-use Parking Reservation for Hāʻena SP.
 The Park Entry Reservation grants you access to Hāʻena SP where you can then hike along a portion of the famous Kalalau Trail to Hanakāpīʻai Valley.
 If you want to hike past Hanakāpīʻai Valley, you need to purchase a camping permit for Nāpali Coast State Wilderness Park.